brainstem-org/brainstem_support/docs/index.md

 has_toc: false
 ---

-# BrainSTEM Documentation
+# BrainSTEM Documentation & Support
 {: .no_toc}
 {: .fs-9 }

-A collaborative electronic lab notebook for experimental neuroscience.
+Documentation, tutorials, and support resources for BrainSTEM.
 {: .fs-6 .fw-300}

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2} [Visit BrainSTEM.org](https://www.brainstem.org/){: .btn .fs-5 .mb-4 .mb-md-0}

 ![website screenshot](/assets/images/website_screenshot_v2.jpg)

-## Introduction
+## About BrainSTEM
 {: .no_toc}

-BrainSTEM (Brain Structured Experimental Metadata) is a collaborative electronic lab notebook designed specifically for experimental neuroscience.
-It captures and organizes a comprehensive range of electrophysiological, imaging, and behavioral data through a modular, standardized data model that can be extended to accommodate future data types.
+This site provides comprehensive documentation and support for BrainSTEM (Brain Structured Experimental Metadata) – a collaborative electronic lab notebook designed specifically for experimental neuroscience.
+BrainSTEM captures and organizes electrophysiological, imaging, and behavioral data through a modular, standardized data model that can be extended to accommodate future data types.

+Whether you're running a small lab or managing large-scale collaborative projects, BrainSTEM provides the infrastructure to organize, share, and access your experimental data with standardized metadata and reproducible workflows.

 ### Key Features